orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ So what can we do if someone wants to import code directly from Github?

-^ So the point here is: Python imports are very dynamic, not everything has an actual file, so not all changes can be detected.
+^ So the point here is: Python imports are very dynamic

+^ not all changes can be detected.

+^ we can try our best

 ---